eNMS-automation/eNMS/docs/services/service_system.rst

 From the :guilabel:`automation/service_management` page, you can:

-  - Start a service (``Run`` button)
+  - Start a Service Instance (``Run`` button).
-  - View the logs of the service.
+  - View the logs of the Service Instance.
-  - Edit the service properties.
+  - Edit the Service Instance properties.
-  - Compare the logs of the service.
+  - Compare the logs of the Service Instance.
-  - Delete the service.
+  - Delete the Service Instance.

 Clicking on the ``Compare`` button generates a line-by-line diff of the service logs between any two runs.
 Here's a comparison of a ``Napalm get_facts`` service: